a collection of technical notes.#

 • building block for flowcharts

-• nomenclatur
+• nomenclature

-• prolly need to add a sas jargon dictionary…
+• a basic sas jargon dictionary

 stuff that should show up here / my todo list

-• easy to find, mostly corrent
+• easy to find, mostly correct

 • basic sas hba: airflow, bandwidth, external connections

-• using dbpoweramp: testing actually bitrotted discs, secure ripping pitfalls
+• using dbpoweramp: testing actually bit rotted discs, secure ripping pitfalls

 • full tower cases as drive storage